Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 We may collect personal data from customers both online and offline.
 Online, we may collect information through our Site, an affiliated site (such as a promotional microsite linked to our site), a Puppet page on a community website (such as Facebook, LinkedIn, Twitter, or the like) or through similar online avenues.
 In many cases, such information will be collected directly from you, such as through a transaction or inquiry (including via a telephone call) or your submission of a form, registration or communication to us.
 Information may also be gathered from our affiliates and from third-party sources including without limitation:

-We may combine data collected from these disparate sources unless we tell you otherwise.
-More Details.
+We may combine data collected from these disparate sources.
+Please see below for more details.

-Where the law allows it and with your agreement, we may share customers’ personal data with affiliates or selected third-party partners to enable them to market their or other selected third parties’ products and services to you.
+Where the law allows it, we may share customers’ personal data with affiliates or selected third-party partners to enable them to market their or other selected third parties’ products and services to you.

 We may also disclose personal data to third parties (including, without limitation, governmental agencies) if required to do so by law, regulation or court order; to respond to governmental and/or law enforcement requests; to identify, contact or bring legal action against someone who may be causing injury to or interfering with our (or others’) rights or property; to support any actual or threatened claim, defense or declaration in a case or before any jurisdictional and/or administrative authority, arbitration or mediation panel; or in connection with disciplinary actions/investigations.
 Likewise, we may disclose or transfer personal data to third parties in connection with the sale, assignment or other transfer of our business.